Calzada del Coto

-Calzada del Coto (/es/) is a village and municipality located in the southeast of the province of León, autonomous community of Castile and León (Spain).
+Calzada del Coto (/es/) is a village and municipality in the southeast of the province of León, in the autonomous community of Castile and León, Spain.
 It belongs to the comarca of Tierra de Sahagún and the judicial district of Sahagún.
-According to the 2024 census (INE), the municipality has a population of 223 inhabitants.
+According to the 2024 census (INE), it has a population of 223 inhabitants.
+It covers an area of 56.03 square kilometres (21.63 sq mi).

-The municipality of Calzada del Coto is made up of two localities: Calzada del Coto (seat or capital) and Codornillos, along with the abandoned settlements of Valdelaguna, Villarrubia, Parazuelo, Mahudes, and Valdelocajos.
+The municipality of Calzada del Coto is made up of two localities: Calzada del Coto (seat or capital) and Codornillos, along with the depopulated settlements of Valdelaguna, Villarrubia, Parazuelo, Mahudes, and Valdelocajos.

-Calzada del Coto lies in the Camino de Santiago, specifically by the French Way.
-It is located 5 kilometers (3.2 miles) after Sahagún, considered the half-way point between St. Jean Pied de Port and Santiago de Compostela.
-Once the locality is crossed, pilgrims can choose to follow the Camino Real (Royal Road) to Bercianos del Real Camino or continue along the Via Trajana (Trajan Way, a Roman road) towards Calzadilla de los Hermanillos.
+Calzada del Coto lies on the Camino de Santiago, specifically along the French Way.
+It is located 5.4 kilometres (3.4 mi) after Sahagún, which is traditionally considered the halfway point between Saint-Jean-Pied-de-Port and Santiago de Compostela.
+After passing through the village, pilgrims can either follow the Camino Real (Royal Road) to Bercianos del Real Camino (6.4 km; 4.0 mi) or continue along the Via Trajana (a Roman road) towards Calzadilla de los Hermanillos (8.1 km; 5.0 mi).

 Toponymy

 Calzada del Coto derives its name from an original Roman road, with the surname reflecting its connection to the Sahagún Monastery.
 Initially known as "Villa Zacarías," the name changed to "Villa Calzata" in the 11th century, highlighting the significance of the Roman road as part of the new pilgrimage route.
 The surname "del Coto" first appeared in 1333, indicating its role as the head of the Coto (estate) of the Sahagún Monastery.
 The etymology is Latin, with "calzada" coming from Vulgar Latin calciāta meaning "paved road," and "coto" from Latin cautus meaning "protected land."
 The area features a variety of place names of Roman origin, as well as Celtic pre-Roman names, along with Visigothic, Arabic and Leonese toponyms, reflecting its rich linguistic heritage.

-The demonym for residents is "cuqueto, -a," notable for its uniqueness compared to other populations also named Calzada.
+The demonym for residents is "cuqueto, -a" (traditionally "cuquete"), notable for its uniqueness compared to other populations also named Calzada.